18F/handbook/pages/general-information-and-resources/tech-policies/gsa-pages.md

 >This guide is for **GSA Employees** operating a GSA Website using [Cloud.gov Pages](https://pages.cloud.gov).

-"GSA Pages" is **GSA's internal "System"** with an Authority to Operate (ATO) of [Cloud.gov's FEDRAMP Authorization](https://marketplace.fedramp.gov/products/F1607067912) for their [Cloud.gov Pages](https://pages.cloud.gov) service.
+"GSA Pages" is **GSA's internal "System"** with an Authority to Operate (ATO) of [Cloud.gov's FEDRAMP Authorization](https://marketplace.fedramp.gov/products/F1607067912) of their [Cloud.gov Pages](https://pages.cloud.gov) service.
 As such, it adds the Security Controls around the Source Code and Contents for the Website (e.g. Github).
 It provides **GSA employees** with a fast and secure approach to getting a Web Presence for your projects/programs.

 >Follow this link for more information about [Cloud.gov Pages](tools/pages)